konsumer/wequ/README.md

 ### node

-Intall it in your project:
+Install it in your project:

 ```sh
 npm i wequ